 “You should go to that yoga class babe.” my partnered muttered to me after I’d been writing hunched over my computer all day, all week really.
 “Yeah, but it’s been weeks, maybe even months.
 If I start again now I’ll have to practice every day and I just don’t have time.”

 This is my shitty attitude towards everything I do and I’m calling myself out.
 I’m so all or nothing that it’s done me a great disservice many times and holds me back from true sustainability in all things.
-Hello, the reason I put growing my own business on hold for an entire year because I was too focused on building someone else’s.
+Hello, the reason I put growing my own business on hold for an entire year because I was too focused on

 In the past, my yoga practice was a daily ritual.
 When I had a baby and started my own business it fell to the wayside.
 Of course, when I practice it feels amazingly nourishing for my mind, body and soul.
 But I have this stubborn idea that I must do it every day or I’m somehow a failure.